taciano-perez/polder-age/README.md

 - Age of Polders

 ## Short Description
 Turn-based strategy game.
-Uses a tile map (still deciding between top-down or isometric).
+Uses a tile map (top-down view).
 Each tile has an altitude level, and low tiles are periodically flooded by sea and rivers.
 Tiles can have improvements that modify altitude and productivity.
-Production is required to build impromevents.
+Production is required to build improvements.

 ## Story
 You are the leader of a small farming community constantly threatened by floods, and your quest is to turn a swamp into a burgeoning civilization.